 To view the full list and more information on travel corridors, click here.

-If you have a holiday booked through Winged Boots to Spain that has been affected by this news, please contact your personal travel manager to discuss your options.
+If you have a holiday booked through Winged Boots to Italy that has been affected by this news, please contact your personal travel manager to discuss your options.
 Call the team on 0203 816 0985.